cathyhan01/cathyhan01/README.md

-- Hi, I’m Cathy and I'm currently a Junior studying Computer Science with a minor in Korean at UC Berkeley!
+- Hi, I’m Cathy and I'm currently a Senior studying Computer Science at UC Berkeley!
 - I’m primarily interested in back-end systems, computer security, and human-centered design.

 <!---